Joshua Sweeney: Military life

 In September 2009, Sergeant Sweeney was deployed to Afghanistan for his second deployment as a scout sniper to Nowzad, Afghanistan.

 On October 28, 2009, while on patrol duty, Sgt.
 Sweeney was injured when he stepped on an IED.
 The blast severed both his legs & caused injury to his left hand & arm.
-He had to wait 2 hours to be evacuated.
+He had to wait two hours to be evacuated.

 Paralympic career

-In 2014, Sweeney joined Paralympic sled hockey team and lost 2–1 to the Russians.
+In 2014, Sweeney joined Paralympic sled hockey team in Sochi and lost 2–1 to the Russians.
 Couple of days later, he scored the only goal with which his team won a gold medal in a final against the same country.

-In 2022, Sweeney competed in Beijing in Para-nordic skiing making him a two-time Paralympian.
-A native of Arizona, he lives in Nampa, Idaho.
+In 2022, Sweeney competed in Beijing in Para cross-country skiing making him a two-time Paralympian.
+He competed again in 2026 in Milano Cortina, where he earned a gold medal in the mixed 4 × 2.5 kilometre relay event with Oksana Masters, Sydney Peterson, and Jake Adicoff.